The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 ## Talents
 Talents are the areas of expertise of a character.
 They grant ***advantage*** on relevant saves.
 If a PC is also carrying relevant equipment the arbiter may rule that the save automatically succeeds (e.g. they have the “Lock-picking” talent and are using lock-picks).
 Talents can also unlock certain abilities e.g. Armor Master, or allow a PC to just do a certain action.
 ## Inventory & Stress
 A PC has a number of ***inventory slots*** equal to their ***STR or 10, whichever is higher***.
 Most items take one slot to carry but some items, like weapons or armor, take up multiple slots.
 Some actions and situations, like pushing the PC (see below), cause a PC to receive ***stress***.
 Each instance of stress takes up an inventory slot.
 A PC cannot carry more items or stress than they have inventory slots.
 If all of your inventory slots are filled with stress, you ***die***.
 If you are forced to take stress when your inventory is full and you are unable to drop something, take d6 damage for each stress not added to your inventory.

-Spending a week resting in a safe location removes all stress.
 ## Pushing a Character
 Before making a save, if their character has at least one empty inventory slot, players may choose to push their character to ***receive advantage*** on the roll.
 If they do so, the PC ***takes stress***.
 This source of advantage can take the place of a missing Talent - but not equipment - for a potential automatic success.